axruffin2055/OS-Install-on-External-HD/README.md

 Linux's distributions.
 Depending on how the Linux kernal is being used, Windows OS will give you errors, hardship, and compatibilities problems because Linux kernal cannot see outside of WSL2; therefore, leading you to find a work around.
-WSL2 adds a different trail by fire type of learn; however, I also believe that once you have conquered the trails (software and hardware errors or non-compatibilities) one should opt on the side of effciency and performance.
+WSL2 adds a different trail by fire type of learning; however, I also believe that once you have conquered the trails (software and hardware errors or non-compatibilities) one should opt on the side of effciency and performance.
 Now I have Rocky Linux 10 installed on my 5TB external HD because Linux has a wide-range of compatibility with